PythonOT/POT/README.md

 ## Examples

 The examples folder contain several examples and use case for the library.

-Here is a list of the Python notebook if you want a quick look.
+ Here is a list of the Python notebook if you want a quick look:

 * [1D optimal transport](examples/Demo_1D_OT.ipynb)
 * [2D optimal transport on empirical distributions](examples/Demo_2D_OT_samples.ipynb)